timmaier98/cantinaSelfCheckout/README.md

 # cantinaSelfCheckout

-At peak time the mesa at pur university is very crowded.
+At peak time the mensa at our university is very crowded.
 We want to solve this Problem.

-The goal of the project is to create a self-checkout system for a canteen.\
+The goal of the project is to create a self-checkout system for a cantina.\
 You have to slide your tablet with the food under a camera.
-The system then detects the food using a nural network and automatically calculates the cost of all the food on the tablet.
+The system detects the food using a neural network and automatically calculates the cost of everything on the tablet.

 # Setup